MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Create a simple controller to see how it works
+1. Create a simple controller to see how it works.
-2. Pass and use a service reference to the controller by using Dependency Injection
+2. Pass and use a service reference to the controller by using Dependency Injection.
-3. The controller will print the results to the web browser
+3. The controller will print the results to the web browser.

 ####	Task 1: Enable working with MVC.